Cauliflower au Gratin with Pepper Jack Cheese

 5. Slowly add the milk, stirring as you go.

-6. After the milk is added, add half of the cheese.
+6. After adding the milk, add half of the cheese.
 Stir until it has melted.

 7. Place the cooked cauliflower in a casserole dish.